wazuh/wazuh-documentation/source/migration-guide/migrating-from-ossec/index.rst

 * Implementation of new output options for log collector component.
 * Module for integration with `Virustotal <https://www.virustotal.com/>`_, used to detect the presence of malicious files.

-Vulnerability Detection and configuration assessment
+Vulnerability detection and configuration assessment
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 * Dynamic creation of CVE vulnerability databases, gathering data from OVAL repositories.